For my entire teaching career so far, I've been a classroom-based teacher.

 However, it does depend on individual circumstances.
 If you have family commitments that prevent you from travelling, online teaching may be your only option.

 Whichever one you choose, make sure you’re familiar with all the pros and cons before you start teaching.
-That way, there’s no surprises down the track.
+That way, there won’t be any surprises down the track.

 You might even decide to do both!